mehul-0901/Moviemanor/README.md

 You can skip this step if you have the source code and go to the next steps.

 > ### Step 2:- Server

+  Make sure you have the .env file for the server, placed in the root directory of the server otherwise the application won't work.

   To start Server -
  ```
  cd Moviemanor